Chloe Saxon Flaunts Pert Derriere In Sheer Animal-Print Maxi Dress

 "Wow you look amazing so pretty stunning tan," chimed in a fourth Instagram user.

 As fans are aware, this is far from the first time that Chloe has shown off her amazing assets on social media.
-In fact, a majority of her Instagram posts consist of her in revealing ensembles.
+In fact, a majority of her Instagram posts consist of herself in some revealing ensembles.

 For instance, she recently uploaded two pictures, in which she wore a tiny two-piece swimsuit while posing poolside.
 That post, however, has since been removed from the social media platform.